0cjs/sedoc/8bit/msx/address-decoding.md

 TPA when program exits) and permanent allocation of pages.
 MSX-DOS 2 seems to allow the program to change pages at will and MSX-DOS will preserve these over API calls.
-MSX-DOS 2 is not listed as a program that would require readback, so this presumably means that you must only switch banks using the facilities provided by the DOS API.
+MSX-DOS 2 is not listed as a program that would require readback, so this presumably means that you must only switch segments using the facilities provided by the DOS API.

+References:
+- MSX Wiki: [Memory Mapper][mw mapper]
+- MSX Assembly Page: I/O ports overview [§ Memory Mapper registers][ma mmr]

 XXX Reverse-engineer [this BASIC program](https://www.msx.org/wiki/Memory_Mapper#How_to_know_if_Main-RAM_is_in_a_memory_mapper) that determines the mapper config.
 (Requires MSX-DOS 2?)